Alberto E. Morales

 Ethnographer | Researcher | Educator

 Hello!
 I am Alberto.
 For quick access to my CV, Research, Teaching, and Papers, click the tabs above.
 To learn more about my research through images I took while doing fieldwork, click on the photos in the gallery strip below.

-For his dissertation, he carried out ethnographic research with biotech laboratory scientists, science advocates, and government policy officials in Panamá, where investments in science, technology, and innovation are invoked as sustainable forms of national development and global health governance.
+For his dissertation, he conducted ethnographic research with biotech laboratory scientists, science advocates, and government policy officials in Panamá, where investments in science, technology, and innovation are invoked as sustainable forms of national development and global health governance.
 His research has been funded by the Social Science Research Council, the National Science Foundation, and the School of Social Science Associate Dean's Office at UC Irvine.

 Current Research Projects:

 Alberto's research interests lie at the intersections of bioeconomy, biotech sciences, ethnic studies, global health equity, and the geopolitics of knowledge production.
 He has developed ethnographic work on biotech/biomedical laboratories, social movements of science, and technocratic practices of repurposing international science, technology, and innovation policy experiments.
 His regional interests include Central America, the Caribbean, and the United States.

 Alberto has an ongoing project about Latinas/os/x students in STEM and higher education in the USA.
 Drawing from the work of critical, transformative, and caring pedagogies, Alberto examines how scholars and educators continue to build spaces of hope, healing, affirmation, and social change for Chicanx/Latinx students.